latebit/latebit-engine/README.md

 An C++ implementation of the Dragonfly game engine.

+## :warning: Warning

+This is very much in progress and far from stable.
+Use it a your own risk.

 ## Dependencies

 This engine relieas heavily on [SFML](https://www.sfml-dev.org/index.php) for multimedia and input handling.